sagemath/trac_to_gh/Issue 3785.md

 # Issue 3785: upgrade atlas in sage to version 3.8.2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3785

 Original creator: was